OliviaHelena10/pesquisa_caf-/README.md

 #### Star Schema:
 When we talk about manunipulation and visualization of data is important to use a star schema, this way you can separate your entire dataset in smaller parts that may help you have a better understanding of all the information you will use in your graphics, dashboards, reports and others.
+Right bellow you can see my star schema

 ![star-schema-coffee_survey](https://github.com/user-attachments/assets/1342b0dc-cbcf-4a4f-9106-3b9acf701374)